Sparkpoint Price Tops $0.0000 on Exchanges (SRK)

 Sparkpoint Token Trading

-Sparkpoint can be bought or sold on the following cryptocurrency exchanges: P2PB2B and Hotbit.
+Sparkpoint can be traded on these cryptocurrency exchanges: P2PB2B and Hotbit.
 It is usually not possible to buy alternative cryptocurrencies such as Sparkpoint directly using U.S. dollars.
-Investors seeking to trade Sparkpoint should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors seeking to trade Sparkpoint should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Sparkpoint using one of the aforementioned exchanges.

 Receive News & Updates for Sparkpoint Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Sparkpoint and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.